How To Remove Tarnish from Silver Jewelry

 2. Aluminum foil

-4. Baking soda
+3. Baking soda

-5. Pyrex glass or ceramic shallow dish or bowl.
+4. Pyrex glass or ceramic shallow dish or bowl.
 We use a pyrex glass pie plate.

 Tada!
 Your jewelry, especially your chain links are a nice bright silver.
-Be aware that it does stink like sulphur when you do this.
-Make sure you are in a well ventilated area.

 So how do you keep your jewelry from tarnishing?
 Well for starters it helps to have jewelry storage that has an anti-tarnish interior.
 All our jewelry storage has a patented luster lock in the interior lining of the travel carriers.
 You can see those here: Jewelry Storage